 Structure of an AI based on reinforcement learning

-An AI based on reinforcement learning generally consists of an agent, an environment, a set of possible actions, and a reward function.
+An AI based on reinforcement learning typically consists of an agent, an environment, a set of possible actions, and a reward function.
 The agent interacts with the environment by performing actions, receives feedback on these actions in the form of rewards or punishments, and uses this information to update its knowledge and improve its future actions.

 Advantages and disadvantages of generative AI

-Benefits of using generative AI
+Benefits of Using Generative AI

-Limits and challenges of generative AI
+Limitations and challenges of generative AI

-The future of generative AI
+The Future of Generative AI

-Generative AI and deep fakes
+Generative AI and 'deep fake'

 Generative AI and the creation of new drugs